ipraveen/common-data/words.md

+# ambiguous
+> open to more than one interpretation; not having one obvious meaning.
+- This agreement is very ambiguous and open to various interpretations

+# misogyny
+> the belief that men are much better than women; prejudice against women, typically exhibited by men
+- misogyny is deep routed in the high-power corridor of this country.

+# incidental
+> happening by chance, or in connection with something of greater importance
+- The points you make are true, but they're incidental to the main problem.
+- India's getting Railway is just incidental to British colonization.

+# anecdotes
+> A short and amusing or interesting story about a real incident or person.
+- he told anecdotes about his job

+# discreet
+> careful in one's speech or actions, especially in order to keep something confidential or to avoid embarrassment or attract a lot of attention.
+- Can you be a bit more discreet with your speech?

+# proliferate
+> increase rapidly in number; multiply.
+- India's UPI users have proliferated in the last five years.
+- Kafka Topics have tendency to proliferate.

 # counterintuitive
 > Different from what you would expect : not agreeing with what seems right or natural
 - It's counterintuitive that sometimes you have to distract your audience with a joke to gain their attention.